jacksleight/statamic-bard-mutator/docs/rendering.md

 ## GraphQL API

-If you're using Statamic's GraphQL API you can add a [custom field](https://statamic.dev/graphql#custom-fields) and call the augmentor directly:
+If you're using Statamic's GraphQL API you can add a [custom field](https://statamic.dev/graphql#custom-fields) and call the render method directly:

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;